-Does my medical history after I place a child for adoption?
+Does my medical history matter after I place a child for adoption?

+A birth mother’s medical history is important, before and after the adoption.
 If you’re considering putting up a child for adoption, you have likely looked at open adoption.
 While families often had closed adoptions in the past and children may not have known they were adopted.
 Today open adoption is very common.
 In an open adoption, you and your child’s adoptive parents can communicate.
 You may decide to be a part of your child’s life as he or she grows up.
-An open adoption is also helpful for another reason: it allows your child and your child’s family to ask questions about your medical history.
+An open adoption is also helpful for another reason: it allows your child and your child’s family to ask questions about their birth mother’s medical history.

 Important Information About Your Medical History

 If you’re speaking with your child’s adoptive parents, you may want to add information to their knowledge of your medical history.
-A medical history could also include information about learning disabilities.
+This could include information about learning disabilities or mental health issues.
 For example, if you have dyslexia, it could be helpful for your child’s adoptive parents to know this in case your child experiences the same thing.

 One of the advantages of open adoption is that you can remain in contact with your child’s birth parents.
 In this way, you can update their medical history information as you grow older.
 If you discover that arthritis runs in your family, you can share that information with your child and/or the birth parents.